 This means you wanna do heavy load strength, and go fast with longer rest.

-Kettlebell swings can help you in all of the above.
+Kettlebell swings can help you with all of the above.
 They work on explosive strength and help you develop those fast-twitch muscle fibers.

-Anything that gets you tired and gets your muscles to burn moves you towards the slow-twitch fibers.
+Anything that gets you tired and gets your muscles to burn moves you toward the slow-twitch fibers.

-Leave that for the peak-season.
-For off-season go heavy and take long rest.
+Leave that for the peak season.
+For the off-season go heavy and take long rest.
 Go fast and take a long rest.

 Related article: Are Kettlebell Swings Better Than Cleans?

 Training for Strength

 If you want to have better strength you must train in squats and kettlebell swings.